OneMainF/time-range-exporter/README.md

 ---------|------------
 system | contains all the values from `System.getProperties()` environment | contains all the values from `System.getenv()` now | A [joda-time](https://github.com/JodaOrg/joda-time) DateTime object.
-Any of the methods from the object may be accessed in the conditions.
+Any of the methods from the object may be accessed for metric values.
 For example `now.getDayOfYear()` time | Current time in format HHmmss.
 Exported by default as `time`. hour | Current hour of day.
 Exported by default as `hour`. minute | Current minute of day.
 Exported by default as `minute`.